|

 themselves in turn

-- talk of Tribe news, ICS news, topics of
+- talk of Tribe news and other topics of

 interest